-'''

-$1,525 in July 2015;

-$1,525 in July 2016;

-$1,525 in July 2017; and

-$1,525 in July 2018.

-'''

-to eligible employees in the Unit.
+\$1,525 in July 2020; \$1,525 in July 2021; and \$1,525 in July 2022, to eligible employees in the Unit.
 The payment will cover the cost of uniform replacement, maintenance and other professional expenses and shall be applicable to the prior fiscal year.

-- B. To be eligible for this benefit, an employee must have successfully completed basic recruit training. - C. The annual uniform allowance will not be paid to any officer graduating from the Police Academy during the fiscal year for which a uniform allowance is to be paid. - D. Whenever an employee who has graduated from the Police Academy and is off probation, leaves City service for any reason, the annual uniform allowance will be prorated by 1/12 for each month of service with any time worked or paid in any month qualifying for reimbursement. - E. During the fiscal year in which an employee is promoted to Captain, such employee may only receive one uniform allowance.
-An employee promoted to captain prior to April 1 shall receive such allowance pursuant to the MOU for the Police Officers, Captain and Above Representation Unit.
-An employee promoted to Captain on or after April 1 shall receive such allowance pursuant to this MOU. - F. This allowance shall be subject to both State and federal taxation.
+B. To be eligible for this benefit, an employee must have successfully completed basic recruit training.

+- C. The annual uniform allowance will not be paid to any officer graduating from the Police Academy during the fiscal year for which a uniform allowance is to be paid. - D. Whenever an employee who has graduated from the Police Academy and is off probation, leaves City service for any reason, the annual uniform allowance will be prorated by 1/12 for each month of service with any time worked or paid in any month qualifying for reimbursement. - E. During the fiscal year in which an employee is promoted to Captain, such employee may only receive one uniform allowance.
+An employee promoted to Captain prior to April 1 shall receive such allowance pursuant to the MOU for the Police Officers, Captain and Above Representation Unit.
+An employee promoted to Captain on or after April 1 shall receive such allowance pursuant to this MOU. - F. This allowance shall be subject to both State and federal taxation. - G. The cost of additional uniform items for members of the Honor Guard will be paid for by City funds allocated for the purchase of uniforms and equipment through the submission of a Form 15.11 Requisition to the Supply Section, Fiscal Operations Division, and approval by the Assistant to the Director, Office of Support Services.